Courtois misses Chelsea training

-Eden Hazard and N'Golo Kante returned to Chelsea training on Monday but there was no sign of wantaway goalkeeper Thibaut Courtois.

-Reports suggest Real Madrid target Courtois did not report to the team's Cobham base and he was conspicuously absent from an image gallery posted to the club website.
+Reports suggest the Madrid target did not report to the team's Cobham base and he was conspicuously absent from an image gallery posted to the club's website.

 Maurizio Sarri had hoped to hold face-to-face talks with the Belgium star in an attempt to gauge his level of commitment.